 For this to work correctly, you must set a time zone rule for your time zone.
-See Section 6.2 for information about setting time zone rules on OpenVMS Alpha Version 7.3 and later systems and on I64 systems.
+See Section 6.2, "Setting Time Zone Information on OpenVMS Alpha Version 7.3 and Later" for information about setting time zone rules on OpenVMS Alpha Version 7.3 and later systems and on I64 systems.